25 May 2006

 A: The most illuminating and commonsensical advice on writing for the screen can be found in the books and essays of William Goldman ("Adventures in the Screen Trade").

 Q: This is unrelated to any of your movies, but I was curious who your favorite comedian is and who your favorite actor/actress is.

 A: Silly questions but fun.
 Comedians: Lily Savage sans doute.
-Actors - I'll just include people I haven't worked with: Jeff Bridges, Michael Caine, Johnny Depp, Roberts Duval and De Niro, Michael Gambon, Ed Harris, Nigel Hawthorne, Anthony Hopkins, Philip Seymour and Dustin Hoffman, Helen Mirren, Jack Nicholson, Paul Newman, Gary Oldman, Sean Penn, Paul Scofield, Elaine Stritch, Penelope Wilton and on and on take your pick.
+Actors - I'll just include people I haven't worked with: Jeff Bridges, Michael Caine, Johnny Depp, Roberts Duval and De Niro, Michael Gambon, Ed Harris, Anthony Hopkins, Philip Seymour and Dustin Hoffman, Helen Mirren, Jack Nicholson, Paul Newman, Gary Oldman, Sean Penn, Paul Scofield, Elaine Stritch, Penelope Wilton and on and on take your pick.

 Too old to start?